panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 You've written some code, tested, and shipped to production.
 Then you never have to modify that code again.
 Wouldn't that be great?

 But putting the dreams aside... you have to modify, even multiple times, the code that has been written.
-And this in my opinion one of the greatest challenges in software development: updating the already written code.
+And this in my opinion is one of the big challenges in software development: updating the already written code.

 If you haven't taken the time, *in advance*, to think about the possible ways your code can change, you're quickly going to start to have problems with [rigid and fragile code](https://www.excella.com/insights/top-4-symptoms-of-bad-code).

-In this post, I'm going to discuss a software design principle that *advises to program to an interface rather than an implementation* to help you write code that's relatively easy to modify in the future.
+In this post, I'm going to discuss a software design principle that *advises to program to an interface rather than an implementation* to help you write code can be modified easier in the future.

 ```toc
 ```